acryptos/docs-thegreatwave/tokenomics.md

 Withdrawing from the Governance Vault incurs a withdrawal fee, which is shared among the remaining TGW holders.

 * TGW withdrawal fee is set at 88% for the first 6 months after launch, reducing by 15% each month from months 6-12.
+Where it will be set at 18% thereafter.
 * **This is in effect a lockup for TGW holders for the first 6 months of the project with a punitive 88% withdrawal fee.**